 The Weimar Republic, also known as interwar Germany, lasted from 1919 and 1933, and was basically a sexual free-for-all.
 In terms of sexual liberation and divine decadence, there was nothing more in-your-face than the Berlin sexplosion of the '20s.
 So what was really going down?
-You've probably seen it immortalized in films like Cabaret, but these real life stories of Weimar decadence are even better.
-Hell, they make Liza's dance moves in look downright tame.
+You've probably seen it immortalized in films like Cabaret, but these real life stories of Weimar decadence make Liza's dance moves in look downright tame.

-Sexual liberation and bold, progressive art movements like expressionist cinema, Dada, and Bauhaus exploded in post-war Germany, though the restrictive terms of the Treaty of Versailles, imposed on Germany at the end of World War I, created numerous social and political problems.
-As author Mel Gordon puts it, this drug-and-sex fueled cultural Renaissance was born of deep anxiety instilled by WWI: “It wasn’t just sex the way, say, the French would have enjoyed it, like a good meal or music.
-Rather, it was sex that was always mixed with something else, like danger, power or death.”
+Sexual liberation and bold, progressive art movements like expressionist cinema, Dada, and Bauhaus burgeoned in post-war Germany, though the restrictive terms of the Treaty of Versailles, imposed on Germany at the end of WWI, created numerous social and political problems.
+As author Mel Gordon put it, this drug-and-sex fueled cultural Renaissance was born of deep anxiety instilled by WWI: “It wasn’t just sex the way, say, the French would have enjoyed it, like a good meal or music.
+Rather, it was sex that was always mixed with something else, like danger, power, or death.”

-Conservative backlash to the new artistic and sexual progressivism, which was blamed on Jews, coupled with obscene inflation and social unrest, created the perfect Vitamix in which to blend the vile soup of Nazism, and so died the beautiful chaos of the Weimar Republic.
+Conservative backlash to the new artistic and sexual progressivism, which was unjustly blamed on Jews, coupled with negative inflation and social unrest created the perfect conditions to blend the vile soup of Nazism, and so died the beautiful chaos of the Weimar Republic.

-But while it was good, everything was happening in the Weimar Republic, a swirling orgy of modern life.
-It was a time of gender bending and cross- dressing, basically a nonbinary sexual free-for-all.
+But while it was good, everything was happening in the Weimar Republic, a gender-bending orgy of modern life.
 And sex in Weimar Germany was everywhere.
-Homosexuality, nudity, prostitutes, and orgies were easy to come by, as were drugs and alcohol.
-Think coked up sex binges mixed with Cabaret and you'll start to get there.
-Add on top of that the rising tide of Nazism and you have the makings of a salacious, button pushing bonanza of ribald naughtiness.
-Sounds like a damn good time.
+Homosexuality, nudity, prostitution, and orgies were easy to come by, as were drugs and alcohol.

-Recreational cocaine use started creeping around Germany in the lead up to the First World War.
-As Carl Ludwig Scheilch wrote in his paper "Cocaineism" in 1921, "In the mobility mania that seized the whole of our modern culture before the war there was an ecstatic longing for intesitification."
+Recreational cocaine use started creeping around Germany in the lead up to the WWI.
+As Carl Ludwig Scheilch wrote in his 1921 paper "Cocaineism", "In the mobility mania that seized the whole of our modern culture before the war there was an ecstatic longing for intesitification."
 This need was satisfied by cocaine.
-As the violent fervor of the war subsided, the German need for stimulation traveled to the nightclubs of Berlin, where cocaine use exploded: "... illicit cocaine use became a notorious feature of Weimar nightlife."
+As the violent fervor of the war subsided, the German craving for stimulation traveled to the nightclubs of Berlin, where cocaine use multiplied.

-Coke was pretty much everywhere in Weimar Berlin, so much so poet Carl Zucherson lyrically wove it into the air he breathed: "The air was always fresh and spiced up, One did not need much sleep and never got tired.”
+Coke was so prevalent in Weimar Berlin that poet Carl Zucherson lyrically wove it into the air he breathed: "The air was always fresh and spiced up, One did not need much sleep and never got tired.”
 A book on Berlin from the time, Children of the Night.
-Images from the Thug Life contained a section called “Night Figures of the City," in which it's written:
+Images from the Thug Life contained a section on the dangerous nightlife of Berlin, in which it's written:

-The constant blizzard of Berlin was aided by E. Merck, the world's leading producer of pharmaceutical cocaine, located in Germany.
+The constant blizzard of Berlin was aided by E. Merck, the world's leading producer of pharmaceutical cocaine that also happened to be located in Germany.
 Cafes served coke to patrons, who sniffed it openly from tables.
 You could also order opium, hash, marijuana, and even glue to sniff.
 As Barbara Ulrich shows in her book The Hot Girls of Weimar Berlin, cocaine use went hand-in-hand with sexual hedonism and experimentation.
-As a contemporary writer noted, "cocaine is said to heighten the libido, the potency and the inclination to all sexual activities" and could "arouse the latent homosexual tendency in a woman, and make her the lesbian heterosexual for a time."
-So, lesbianism, bi-experimentation, or bi group sex fueled by coke must've been happening.

 In this joyous, bacchanal milieu, Berliners could also find a special show called Beauty Nights, an absurd cocktail of night at the opera and sordid jaunt to a nudie bar.
 As described by Tony Perrottet in Drexel University publication The Smart Set, "Many other 'cabarets' were simply strip clubs or erotic pageants euphemistically known as Beauty Nights, where seedy patrons sat with opera glasses even though only 15 feet away."

-Marlene Dietrich earns two spots on this list, which makes sense, given she was once described as "perhaps the busiest and most passionate bisexual in theatrical Berlin".
-What a title.
+Marlene Dietrich earns two spots on this list, which makes sense, given how author Diana McLellan once described her as "perhaps the busiest and most passionate bisexual in theatrical Berlin."
 Of course, many Americans know the German actress for roles in classic films like Shanghai Express, Touch of Evil, The Devil Is a Woman, and Blonde Venus, but before she landed in Hollywood, Deitrich was a controversial atomic sex bomb of the German stage and screen.

 Dietrich's backstage dalliances in Berlin's wild Weimar theater scene are particularly fascinating.
-She was known for her rapacious sexual appetite, which manifested itself in all manner of buckwild ways, including an impromptu, semi-public vaginal feast with fellow thespian Edith Edwards.
-Noted (and batsh*t insane) German actor Klaus Kinski, who dated Edwards many years after the Weimar Republic collapsed (and was 27 years younger than her), relates the following tale in his autobiography: "Marlene tore down Edith's panties backstage in a Berlin theatre and, using just her mouth, brought Edith to orgasm".
+She was known for her rapacious sexual appetite, which manifested itself in all manner of wild ways.
+Noted German actor Klaus Kinski described one such backstage dalliance in his autobiography, writing, "Marlene tore down Edith [Edwards]'s panties backstage in a Berlin theatre and, using just her mouth, brought Edith to orgasm."

-Above and beyond her propensity for imbibing lethal chemicals to get turnt, Berber was most known for her sexual conquests.
+Above and beyond her propensity for ingesting lethal chemicals for the sake of partying, Berber was most known for her sexual conquests.
 Rumor was she dabbled in BDSM, and she was famous for breaking sexual and gender boundaries in nude and androgynous burlesque performances.
-As with her drug use, Berber was overt in her libidinous bisexuality, which often flaunted a complete disregard for public vs private spheres.
+As with her drug use, Berber was overt in her libidinous bisexuality, which often flaunted a complete disregard for public vs. private spheres.
 Take, for instance, this tale:

 Perhaps Berber is most succinctly summed up by the contemporary who described her as “the most remarkable spirit that I ever met in the weird underworld of human sexuality.”